Selous Game Reserve

 - If you fancy exploration out of season, visit in Jan-Feb, the short dry season.

-- The best time is from June to October, the dry season.
+- The best time to visit is from June to October, the dry season.